Nepal the world’s best value destination for 2017

 Nepal has been ranked as one of the best countries in the world to travel destination for 2017, according to Lonely Planet’s annual Best in Travel list.

-“Nepal is the arena’s number one destination in terms of provider and cost,” the excellent in travel destination for 2017 listing which showcases the top 10 countries, towns, areas, and best value destinations for next year.
+“Nepal is the arena’s number one destination in terms of provider and cost,” the excellent travel destination for 2017 listing showcases the top 10 countries, towns, areas, and best value destinations for next year.

 The ‘travel bible’ notes that natural failures can’t even maintain Nepal down for long.